 If your dataset consists of multiple files you can describe them separately in Etsin and link them together by using the "Related dataset" part in Etsin description's "Identifier" section.
 More information in Etsin user instructions.

 If you need more control over who the file is shared with, it is also possible to grant use rights for the file via an application form.
-With access rights management service it is possible to grant the rights to file download only to specified Haka users.
+With an access rights management service it is possible to grant the rights to file download only to specified Haka users.

 - Set correct folder metadata in IDA and see IDA file identifier

 The file must be saved within a folder in IDA whose metadata contains a field "metamodel" that has "Etsin" as its value (such as the ready-made published folder).
 Notice: the file metadata should not have a field "availability" with the value "direct_download", when the file is shared only by application.
 See the file's metadata field called "Identifier.series" and copy its value on e.g. notepad for later.

 - Set file availability in Etsin and insert IDA file identifier